AestasGIS/QGIS-log-datasources/README.md

 ![Udklip](https://user-images.githubusercontent.com/1866520/187031406-7b210161-bf60-4e3b-84d3-e262d0162653.jpg)

 ## Setup
 Is is possible to change several types of settings by changing constant values inside the script.
-All settings are documentet using comments.
+All settings are documented in the script using comments.